In Exercises 19-22, determine whether the events are independent ... | Channels for Pearson+

 Independent Events

 Independent events are those whose outcomes do not affect each other.
-In probability, two events A and B are independent if the occurrence of A does not change the probability of B occurring, and vice versa.
-For example, flipping a coin and rolling a die are independent events because the result of one does not influence the other.
+In probability, two events A and B are independent if the occurrence of A does not change the likelihood of B occurring, and vice versa.
+For example, tossing a coin multiple times is independent because the result of one toss does not influence the results of subsequent tosses.

 Recommended video: